Black Pepper (Hei Hu Jiao)

 Black peppercorns were found stuffed in the nostrils of Ramesses II of Ancient Egypt as part of the mummification process.

 Pepper has been so important to ancient cultures that it has been used as a currency, called “black gold”, and as a sacred offering to the gods.
 In Greece it was used to honor the gods, pay ransoms and taxes.
-When Rome was invaded, pepper was given to the invading barbarians as an honored peace offering.
+When Rome was invaded, by Atilla the Hun, he demanded 3,000 pounds of pepper as a ransom for freeing the city as an honored peace offering.
 Pepper was one of the key spices that the ancient spice trade was built upon, leading to the discovery of new lands and the building of new trade routes across the European and Asian continents.
 Black pepper is the world’s most commonly traded spice.

-By the third century CE, black pepper is first mentioned in Chinese texts where it is described as “foreign pepper.”
+By the third century CE, black pepper was first mentioned in Chinese texts where it is described as “foreign pepper.”
 By the 12th century it was a popular ingredient in cuisine.

 The Dutch use the phrase “peperduur” meaning “pepper expensive” to describe a very expensive item.